-Sunday Times reported that eBay had £789m sales in 2010 in the UK alone, using worldwide profit margins in the region of 23%, the return should have been £181m profit with an expected corporation tax around £51m!
+Just to use this as an example for this feature, Back in 2010 the Sunday Times reported that eBay had £789m sales inthe UK alone, using worldwide profit margins in the region of 23%, the return should have been £181m profit with an expected corporation tax around £51m yet they only paid £1.2m!
 Morally correct?
 Ethically correct?
 No matter where you stand on this, issues will vary immensely but there is one clear process that has driven this and that’s the change of thought process.
 To coin one of those loved (hmm, or not!) business metaphors… This company have “Stepped out of the box” when it comes to normal route that is expected.

 Consequently, they are making vast amounts of money due to the fact that they haven’t followed the norm and ‘Change’ is the critical element here.
-I’m no expert in the financial market, however, I am when it comes to change/change management and much like the EBay story, some won’t like the outcome but the ‘management’ element of ‘change management’ is what’s important.
+I am adept at understand business profit and loss sheets but I’m no expert in the financial market, however, I am when it comes to change/change management and much like the eBay story, some won’t like the outcome but the ‘management’ element of ‘change management’ is what’s important.

 If you’re not happy with how your firm or business is going and can only see one direction it’s heading then you will inevitably reach that destination.
 As a saying by Siddhārtha Gautama goes “If you do not change direction, you may end up where you are heading” so if you desire anything from increased sales, profitability, staff ratio, turnover per head, alternative markets to any other new or improved aspect of your current situation, then ‘Change’ is an absolute MUST!

 The draw-back with change is getting others to go along with it harmoniously.
-I know the hard-line approach of “This is what’s going to happen, deal with it” as I’ve worked in exactly those environments as a director, however, if you want to bring others along with you and make the transition a lot smoother and you also need to establish the benefit of change.
+I know the hard-line approach of “This is what’s going to happen, deal with it” as I’ve worked under those management ‘skills’ while moving up the ranks to director, however, if you want to bring others along with you and make the transition a lot smoother and you also need to establish the benefit of change and this is where great leadership makes a significant difference.
 Richard Beckhard developed a concept called ‘The Change Equation’ and realised that some countervailing steps were necessary, hence, his equation.

 A = An attractive vision of the future